Dr. Simon Hung, Chairman

 “Sometimes, to get a person to eat an egg (dan), you need to make a cake (dan gao).”
-Simon Hung is the Executive Director of Overseas Radio & Television, Inc., having served with ORTV since 1974.
-Hung oversees all administrative aspects of the organization, including concert productions, marketing, public relations and strategy.
+Simon Hung is the Chairman of Overseas Radio & Television, Inc., having served with ORTV since 1974.

 Early Interest in the Arts